 The time when most women are trying to understand what is happening to them is during the peri- menopause.
 During this time of hormonal fluctuation women may experience some, but not all of the symptoms listed in the table.
 For instance, she may come with severe joint aches and tiredness, which may be suggestive of a rheumatological disease.
 Checking a symptom score will often reveal many more unreported menopausal symptoms.

 In most cases, recording a symptom score helps to make the diagnosis, at the same time educates the woman and is a basis for assessing efficacy of treatment.
 Checking FSH or AMH levels or serum oestradiol and progesterone are unnecessary tests in diagnosing menopause for most women.
-AMH may in the future become a useful test to predict the age of menopause but at this stage routine use is not recommended .
 Checking an androgen profile as a routine on all peri-menopausal women is also unnecessary and costly.
 Many women come to the consultation expecting a blood test to diagnose menopause, and it is important to explain to them why we use the symptom score rather than a blood test in establishing a diagnosis.
 It is important to explain to women that the blood tests of FSH/oestradiol can fluctuate on a daily basis and therefore are not useful or necessary.
-It is especially unhelpful to do hormone blood tests while women are on MHT/OCP – symptoms, not blood levels, guide your therapy.
-Respond to the symptoms, not the biochemistry.
+It is especially unhelpful to do hormone blood tests while women are on MHT/OCP – symptoms, not blood levels, guide therapy.
+Treat the symptoms, not the biochemistry.

 Symptom score sheet

-This valuable diagnostic tool (see below) can be completed together with the woman, or she can do it herself in the waiting room.
-The woman judges the severity of her own symptoms and records the score - 1 for mild, 2 for moderate, 3 for severe and of course 0 if she does not have that particular symptom.
-A score of 15 or over usually indicates oestrogen deficiency that is intrusive enough to require treatment, but this is only a guideline.
+The Modified Greene Scale6 (see below) can be completed together with the woman, or she can do it herself in the waiting room.
+The woman judges the severity of her own symptoms and records the score - 1 for mild, 2 for moderate, 3 for severe and 0 if she does not have that particular symptom.
+A score of 15 or over usually indicates oestrogen deficiency that is intrusive enough to require treatment, but this is only a guide.
 Women are very variable in their tolerance of discomfort, often tolerating quite severe symptoms before they will even consider taking MHT.
 Scores of 20-50 are common in symptomatic women, and with adequate treatment tailored to the individual, the score will reduce to 10 or under in 3-6 months.

 Using the symptom score sheet at subsequent follow-up visits is a useful method of judging whether adequate oestrogen is being taken to alleviate symptoms.
-Generally there is a halving of the symptom score after 2-3 months on MHT and if the woman is still experiencing a lot of symptoms, she may require a dose increase.
+Generally, there is a halving of the symptom score after 2-3 months on MHT and if the woman is still experiencing a lot of symptoms, she may require a dose increase.
 If symptoms still persist, changing from the oral route to transdermal may help if the problem is oestrogen malabsorption.
-Women with irritable bowel syndrome, or taking H2 antagonists commonly absorb oral oestrogen poorly.

 If it's not menopause, what is it?

-Depression, anaemia and hypothyroidism are the most common conditions that may mimic menopausal symptoms or indeed occur concurrently.
-Unstable diabetes may cause hot flushes.
+Depression, anaemia and thyroid disorders are the most common conditions that may occur concurrently.
+Unstable diabetes and hyperthyroidism may cause hot flushes.
 Medication, such as the SSRI family of anti-depressants, may also cause hot flushes.

 Need more information?

-Diagnosing menopause is something that most GPs are skilled at doing, and helping women at this difficult stage of their life can be very rewarding.
-If you are reading this information sheet because you have inadequate knowledge on how to counsel menopausal women, then consider joining the Australasian Menopause Society and receive the quarterly newsletter of the society, called "Changes" and the monthly educational E-blasts.
+Diagnosing menopause is something that most GPs are skilled at doing and helping women at this difficult stage of their life can be very rewarding.
+If you are reading this information sheet because you have inadequate knowledge on how to counsel menopausal women, then consider joining the Australasian Menopause Society and receiving its monthly newsletter, called eChanges.
 Attend one of our annual meetings, which aim to be of interest to a wide range of doctors, nurses, psychologists and physiotherapists.

 Symptom Score (Modified Greene Scale)